 - Steptoe was nominated by the Children’s Law Center for the District of Columbia Mayor’s Annual Corporate Volunteerism Award

-- David Bodney and Aaron Lockwood received the annual Sunshine Award from the Society of Professional Journalists for their work on a First Amendment case involving a high school newspaper
+- Aaron Lockwood received the annual Sunshine Award from the Society of Professional Journalists for their work on a First Amendment case involving a high school newspaper

 - Steptoe was honored by the board of directors of the National Peace Corp Association, an organization of former Peace Corp volunteers

 - Steptoe was honored by Ayuda-- an organization dedicated to helping immigrants navigate the US legal system-- with its Hugh Johnson Award, honoring the firm as a "law firm of the year"

 - David Roll was named a Purpose Prize Fellow, an honor for social entrepreneurs over 60 years of age using their experience and passion to take on society’s biggest challenges